The History of Tech Suits & Considerations When Buying One

 12 & Under Tech Suits

-New regulations in the US (as well as Ireland, New Zealand, and Scotland) now limit the technology in tech suits for 12 and under swimmers, with the ultimate goal of eliminating some cost-based restrictions to sport accessibility.
+Regulations in the US (as well as Ireland, New Zealand, and Scotland) limit the technology in tech suits for 12 and under swimmers, with the ultimate goal of eliminating some cost-based restrictions to sport accessibility.
 To level the playing field, suits must have sewn seams and consist of knitted materials.
 These suits still aid performance, but they also have better longevity than other offerings and allow for a more affordable point of entry to the sport of swimming.
-To identify these suits, look for a green check in addition to the FINA approved badge or a lack of the FINA badge altogether.
+To identify these suits, look for a green check in addition to the World Aquatics approved badge or a lack of the badge altogether.
 SwimOutlet clearly outlines which suits are 12 and under approved for your easy reference while you shop.

 Sustainability and the Future of Tech Suits

 One of the biggest and most exciting developments within the world of tech suits is the emergence of recycled and sustainable tech suits.
-Several brands have taken small steps with packaging, but arena is first to market with the FINA-approved recycled ST Next Tech suit.
-They will be expanding their recycled and eco-friendly assortment in mid-2023, and we look forward to many more brands following suit with their own sustainable tech suit developments.
+Several brands have taken steps with eco-friendly packaging and materials. arena was first to market with World Aquatics-approved recycled tech suits and has since expanded their eco-friendly assortment.
+Other brands are following with their own sustainable tech suit developments — an encouraging trend as the industry continues to innovate while reducing its environmental footprint.

 Conclusion - What Should I Get?